Diuit/DUChatServerDemo/README.md

 1. You should sign up for tow accounts to communicate with each other.
 2. If you'd like to try Diuit API on mobile devices, you should [install our framework](http://api.diuit.com/doc/en/guideline.html#getting-started).
 3. With the session tokens, you can [try our API](http://api.diuit.com/doc/en/guideline.html#real-time-communication) now!

+___

+## Behind the API

+This seciont will briefly explain whe the code does when you call these two APIs:

+### Sign Up

+1. Check the database if the username you post exists, return an error if it does.
+2. Use your username as `userSerial` (in format `user.USERNAME`) and `deviceSerial` (in format `user.USERNAME.device.0`), which are the required fields for Diuit session token.
+3. Request for session token with a Node.js package `diuit-auth` and return the result in response.
+4. Save user data and session in the database (expired date is set to seven days later).
+If you are using database-free installation, nothing will be saved.

+### Sign in

+1. Verify the credential of signed in user.
+2. Return session token if it's still valid; Refresh the token and return otherwise.